 Are just for those who can help themselves

-What good is that when you live in hell on Earth?
+But what good is that when you live in hell on Earth?

-When the very fear that makes you want to die
+From the very fear that makes you want to die

 Is just the same as what keeps you alive

 It's way more trouble than some suicide is worth...